 Jane’s German Red: Heirloom Charmer

 This garlic has a cult following due to its unique taste.
 Susan is currently 'overhauling' our heirloom garlic to select for less double cloves and wrapper-less cloves.
-Since this is Jane's favor garlic Susan had to assure her that we were saving enough to plant.
-Some people can't live without their daily dose of German Red so we are offering a limited amount of German Red for sale in our specials.
+Since this is Jane's favorite garlic Susan had to assure her that we were saving enough to plant.

 Culinary Qualities: An old world variety with a full flavored velvety taste.
 This golden garlic adds a deep aromatic flavor to stews, winter vegetables, roasts and wild game.
 German Red has a complex and unique flavor that stands out in a dish without overwhelming other flavors.
 Try roasting this garlic and you will not be disappointed.
 Check out our garlic recipes for German Red.